rasrobo/X-Recorder/README.md

 6. Save the exported cookie file in Netscape format to a location of your choice.

-### Obtaining the X (Twitter) API Access Token
+### Obtaining the X (Twitter) API Access Token (Required only if searching for spaces by profile)

-To obtain an API access token, you need to have a developer account on the X (Twitter) platform.
+If you want to search for spaces by profile instead of using a direct space link, you need to obtain an API access token.
+To do this, you need to have a developer account on the X (Twitter) platform.
 Follow these steps:

 1. Go to the X (Twitter) Developer Portal (https://developer.twitter.com/) and sign in with your X (Twitter) account.